We are leading the way in concentrated solar thermal (CST) research, specialising in high-temperature central receiver systems.

 Harnessing renewable energy to reduce Australia's dependence on fossil fuels is one of our biggest challenges.
 And as lowering emissions becomes more important for industry and homeowners, we are looking at new ways of generating solar energy.
 Our challenge is how to make solar a reliable, stable part of Australia's energy future.

 Central receiver systems, sometimes called 'power towers,' harness the heat of the sun.
 Sun-tracking mirrors, called heliostats, concentrate sunlight by focusing it onto a target, generating temperatures of hundreds of degrees.
 This heat can then be used to run a power cycle to make electricity, or drive other industrial processes.
 While many commercial CST power stations are already in operation overseas, much research still needs to be done on lowering the cost of CST technology.

-The site has two high concentration solar thermal tower facilities: Solar Field 1 and Solar Field 2.
+The site has two high-concentration solar thermal tower facilities: Solar Field 1 and Solar Field 2.
 Both fields are operated from an elevated control room housing the centre's communications and control systems.
-Each field contains a tower and a heliostat (mirror) array which tracks the sun throughout the day, concentrating the solar heat to produce temperature in excess of 1000º Celsius (C).
+Each field contains a tower and a heliostat array that tracks the sun throughout the day, concentrating the solar heat to produce temperatures in excess of 1000º Celsius (C).